The district will administer leave that qualifies for Family and Medical Leave Act (FMLA)

 Spouse – Husband or wife as defined or recognized under the state law in the state in which the

-or released therefrom under conditions other than dishonorable.
+National Guard or Reserves) and was discharged or released under conditions other than

 To be eligible for FMLA leave benefits, the employee must: